aayzhao/COMP211-Labs/README.md

 ### output.h
 Contains declarations for functions to print arrays to console.
 Currently supports printing long and int arrays.

+### arraystruct.h
+Contains declarations for the array-t struct, which mimics arrays in java.
+Also declares helper functions for manipulating array-t structs.

 ## Signing
 As of 9/14/2023, all commits will be signed with a verified key.
 Github